 2. I Resolve to … refresh our website

-Your agency's website is your online calling card – it's what you present to potential clients as an example of what you can do.
+Your website is your online calling card – it's what you present to potential clients as an example of what you can do.
 If a client looks at your website and sees something uninspiring, boring, out-of-date, or non-functional, they aren't going to want to work with you.

 Your website should go through updates at least every two years, just to keep it looking current.
 If you haven't done this for a long time, perhaps you'll need to:

 - Update your staff page with all the new faces.